wilbyang/MoonMail/README.md

 * We use [ES2015](https://babeljs.io/docs/learn-es2015/) and love OOP.
 * We test with [mocha](https://github.com/mochajs/mocha) + [chai](https://github.com/chaijs/chai) + [sinon](https://github.com/sinonjs/sinon).
-* We submit a PR to the `develop` branch whenever we want to upload new code.

 Feel free to <a href="mailto:hi@microapps.com">contact us</a> if you have any question!